-N Jame of Child: D Pate of Birth: Address (as per Local Authority application form): Postcode: lease indicate all relevant criteria that apply to your application and complete the relevant information: Criterion summary (please see School Admissions policy fo or full details) Please tick Additional Information Required Children who regularly and frequently worship, or whose parent(s)/carer(s) regularly and frequently worship, at a Christian Place of Worship Please note that additional information is required as set out in section 4(4) above and that a signature is required from your minister of religion.
-Y ou should make sure you allow the time to get the neces ssary informat ion/signatur e prior to the deadline for return of the form.
-N lame of person filling in the form (parent/carer): R elationship with child: С Contact details: S ignature:
+Name of Child: Date of Birth: Address including postcode (as per Local Authority application form): Ple Please indicate all relevant criteria that apply to your application and complete the relevant information: Criterion summary (please see School Admissions policy for Please Additional Information Required fu full details) tick 4 4 Children who regularly and frequently worship, whose parent(s)/carer(s) regularly and frequent worship, at a Christian Place of Worship.
+Please note that additional information is required as set out in section 4(4) above and that a signature is required from your minister of religion.
+You should make sure you allow the time to get the necessary information/signature prior to the deadline for return of the form. ame of person filling in the form parent/carer):

-Please return this Supplementary Information Form to the school: Newland St John's CE Academy, Beresford Avenue, Hull, HU6 7LS
+Please return this Supplementary Information Form to the school: Newland St John's CE Academy, Beresford Avenue, Hull, HU6 7LS.